JoshStim/moreg/README.md

   * `./step2_run_do_feat`: A shell script that initiates `do_feat` based on user-defined inputs.

-## Configuration and Usage
+## Configuration
 This pipeline contains two steps: `step1_run_setup_moreg` and `step2_run_do_feat`.

 Before running `step1_run_setup_moreg`, the user must modify some parameters at the beginning of the script.
-These parameters are shown below:
+These parameters are described below:
 ```
 export MOREG_ROOT=/path/to/moreg # path to moreg folder
 export HCP_ROOT=/path/to/hcp     # path to HCP1200 folder containing all participant data
 export OUTPUT=/path/to/output    # path to output folder
 ```

 When `step1_run_setup_moreg` is finished running, the user may run `step2_run_do_feat`.
 This also requires the user to modify some parameters at the beginning of the script.
-These are shown below:
+These are described below:
 ```
 export OUTPUT=/path/to/output                     # path to output folder (same as in step1_run_setup_moreg)
 export TASKS=(EMOTION \